How does one eat an elephant?

 Four popular methods of outlining are

-The writer creates a one or two page synopsis of the plot.
-It has all the major action with start, middle, end, plot points, twists and resolution.
+The writer creates a one or two-page synopsis of the plot.
+It has all the major actions with a start, middle, end, plot points, twists, and resolution.
 It does not go into details.
 The writer then has the freedom to write the story within the boundaries of this outline.
-It offers a good balance between a) having structure and b) the freedom to explore plot and characters.
+It offers a good balance between a) having structure and b) the freedom to explore the plot and characters.

 This method ‘to design a novel’ step by step is by Randy Ingermanson.
 The story grows with each step, like a snowflake does.
 The ten-steps method is a process that starts as a single sentence about the book as the first step and ends with a first rough draft at the tenth step.
 The steps are as below –